 The magic of Christmas, Medora come together for special area performances

 “The show went berzerko!” said Sorensen.
-“So we decided to expand the show and add more cities on our tour last year.
-And we have added more this year.
-We had a lot of fun last year and are really looking forward to this year’s shows.”
+“So we decided to expand the show and add more cities on our tour this year.”

 “The show has some extremely talented people in it,” said Sorensen.
 “Extremely talented.”

 Jared Mason has performed as a Burning Hills Singer and featured vocalist in the Medora Musical.
 Since his time in Medora, Jared has become an award-winning recording artist, composer and actor, and recently starred on Broadway as Jerry Lee Lewis in the Tony Award-winning musical Million Dollar Quartet.
-He also stars in his own show in Medora called, Jared Mason: Live!
+He spent the summer of 2016 in Medora, starring in his own brand-new show, Jared Mason: Live!

 “Believe it or not, Jared is also one of the world’s best yodelers.
 He travels around the world and yodels at different events.
 So we will probably let him do some yodeling as well.”